top of page

 But I do know that the God who gave us Isaac and John the Baptist and Jesus Christ in wombs that never should have carried them is the same God in control today.
 The God who gave us a Savior out of a sinful and broken family tree is the same God who provides today.
 The God who has pulled me and countless others out of the pit of despair is the same God who sent us a Redeemer.

 And the God who filled our greatest void by giving us Jesus is the same God at work right here and right now.
-For all of us needing a miracle this Christmas, whether it's for a car to sell, a doctor to give us some good news, a little light in the darkness, or a family gathering to feel less like Christmas Vacation, this is some really good news.
+For all of us needing a miracle this Christmas, whether it's for a doctor to give us some good news, someone special to walk into our lives, a little light in the darkness, or a family gathering to feel less like Christmas Vacation, this is some really, really good news.

 0 comments